defsub/takeout/doc/setup.md

 This setup assumes the use of a UNIX system such as Linux.
 Takeout is written in Go, so most systems will work just fine.
 Please adjust commands below as needed.
-You can setup on a virtual system in the cloud such as EC2, GCE, Digital Ocean, Linode, or use your spiffy computer at home.
+You can setup on a virtual private server (VPS) in the cloud such as EC2, GCE, Digital Ocean, Linode, or use your spiffy computer at home.

 You need to have media stored in an S3 bucket somewhere.
 Some common services are AWS S3, Wasabi, Backblaze, and Minio.
 And if you're using that spiffy home